Can You Have Too Big of an Air Purifier? Not Really. It’s More Powerful!

 If you need the same unit to purify the air in more than one room, keep the speed high.
 You should also place the unit in the room with the most polluted air.

-If you can, place it as close to the door as possible so that it can access air from most of the rest of the rooms.
+If you can, place the air purifier as close to the door as possible so that it can access air from most of the rest of the rooms.

 Run it for a short time